el-viruh/grey-hack/README.md

 # Hello
-This is for nything grey hack related
+This is for anything grey hack related